Travel social network Hahalolo aims to achieve 25 million users by the end of 2022

-KOLKATA, India, Aug.
-31, 2022 (GLOBE NEWSWIRE) -- On August 29, Hahalolo had the grand opening for the Indian branch office.
+KOLKATA, India, Sept.
+05, 2022 (GLOBE NEWSWIRE) -- Hahalolo had the grand opening for the Indian branch office.
 In this event, Hahalolo announced their development plans for products and brands in the Asia-Pacific and Africa markets, as well as the upgrade plans for the US headquarters in late 2022, with the goal of achieving 25 million users.

 As a leading travel social networking application, Hahalolo will face many challenges competing with the giants in the technology field.
 However, their powerful features can surely help them complete their missions and goals confidently.